SerCeMan/fontogen/README.md

 #### Inference

-1. Download the model from huggingface, and place it within ./models/
+1. Download the model checkpoint from [huggingface](https://huggingface.co/SerCe/fontogen), and place it inside ./models/
 2. Start the server

 ```bash